unsignedpixel/Hugo/content/yafra/index.md

 __The exported data looks gibberish, now what?__

 The data is encoded in a format called JSON and a human should be able to read aperture and exposure times plus camera info.
 The location data (longitude and latitude) can be entered in any online location converter.
-A small utility to automate the conversion and lookup locations (as well as conversion to XMP Sidecar format) is being developed.Version 1.0.4 converts the location into readable address and location names

 __Why the strange name and icon?__